MASSHUU12/godot-confirma/README.md

 ### Features

-- Writing and executing tests in C#
+- Writing and executing tests in C# and GDScript
 - Custom assertion library (over 130 assertions)
 - Extensions for Random class
 - Independent of Godot editor (but can be accessed from Godot)
 - Simple syntax for writing tests
 - Parametrized tests
 - Parallelized tests
+- JSON output

 ## Setup